OpenLiberty/liberty-language-server/README.md

 ![Screen capture showing diagnostics marking an invalid feature defined in a server.xml file.
 Hovering over the diagnostic will provide more details.](./docs/images/feature-diagnostic.png "Diagnostics on Liberty features in server.xml")

-### Liberty dev mode schema generation
+## Minimum version recommendations for the Liberty Maven and Gradle plug-ins

-If the [Liberty Maven Plugin](https://github.com/OpenLiberty/ci.maven) or [Liberty Gradle Plugin](https://github.com/OpenLiberty/ci.gradle) is configured with the Liberty project, Liberty Config Language Server automatically generates a schema file based on the Liberty runtime and version to provide relevant information about the supported `server.xml` elements and Liberty features.
-A minimum version of the Liberty Maven Plugin 3.7.1 or Liberty Gradle Plugin 3.5.1 is recommended.
-If an earlier version of either plugin is used, the schema file will not be regenerated when additional features are installed.
-This limitation might result in lack of hover, completion, or diagnostic support for elements related to those newly installed features.
+If the [Liberty Maven Plug-in](https://github.com/OpenLiberty/ci.maven) or [Liberty Gradle Plug-in](https://github.com/OpenLiberty/ci.gradle) is configured with the Liberty project, the Liberty Config Language Server automatically generates a schema file based on the Liberty runtime and version.
+This schema file provides relevant information about the supported `server.xml` elements and Liberty features.
+A minimum version of the Liberty Maven Plug-in 3.7.1 or Liberty Gradle Plug-in 3.5.1 is recommended.
+If an earlier version of either plug-in is used, the schema file is not regenerated when additional features are installed.
+This limitation might result in a lack of hover, completion, or diagnostic support for elements related to those newly installed features.

-Note:

-> ### Note for dev mode for containers
-> If you are using dev mode for containers, a minimum version of the Liberty Maven Plugin 3.7 or Liberty Gradle Plugin 3.5 is recommended.
-If an earlier version is used, the Liberty Config Language Server cannot generate a schema file for use with `server.xml` editing and a default schema is used instead.
+If you are using dev mode for containers, a minimum version of the Liberty Maven Plug-in 3.7 or Liberty Gradle Plug-in 3.5 is recommended.
+If an earlier version is used, the Liberty Config Language Server cannot generate a schema file for use with `server.xml` editing.
+In this case, a default schema that is based on Liberty 22.0.0.9 is used instead.

 ## Contributing
 See the [DEVELOPING](./DEVELOPING.md) and [CONTRIBUTING](./CONTRIBUTING.md) documents for more details.